linrongbin16/fzfx.nvim/README.md

 - Maximized configuration.
 - ...

-> Actually all above features are built on an engine that support fully dynamic runtime & pipeline control, it allows you to do almost anything you want, please see [Configuration](#-configuration) and [Wiki](https://github.com/linrongbin16/fzfx.nvim/wiki).
+> All above features are built on a fully dynamic engine, which allows you to do almost anything you want, please see [Configuration](#-configuration) and [Wiki](https://github.com/linrongbin16/fzfx.nvim/wiki).
 >
 > Please see [Demo](https://github.com/linrongbin16/fzfx.nvim/wiki/Demo) for more features & use cases.